StatBiomed/SNPmanifold/README.md

 3. What to do when the embedding of SNPmanifold fails to converge during training?

-   You can tune hyperparameters of the optimizer to fix the problem.
+   You can tune default hyperparameters of the optimizer in training(num_epoch = 2000, stepsize = 0.0001, z_dim = None, beta = 0) to fix the problem.

 ## Citation
 Chung, H., Huang, Y. SNPmanifold: detecting single-cell clonality and lineages from single-nucleotide variants using binomial variational autoencoder.
 Genome Biol 26, 309 (2025). https://doi.org/10.1186/s13059-025-03803-3